We Dare: Gameplay

-Release and controversy
+Release

 The Pan European Game Information (PEGI) and Australian Classification Board (ACB) have drawn criticism by implying that the game is suitable for children (despite being marketed to adults): As the boards can only classify the game content, not what the players may be doing, PEGI rated the game a 12, while the ACB gave it an even more lenient PG rating.
 Months later, the PG rating given in Australia was reviewed, but retained.

-The game's YouTube trailer has since been blocked from viewing by Ubisoft, and plans for a North American localization were cancelled.
+We Dare's YouTube trailer has since been blocked from viewing by Ubisoft, and plans for a North American localization were cancelled.
 Ubisoft also initially decided against releasing the game in the United Kingdom, citing "[negative] public reaction", but ultimately went back on this decision.

-The game was released in Europe on March 14, 2011, and in Australia on April 14, 2011.
+We Dare was released in Europe on March 14, 2011, and in Australia on April 14, 2011.

-Music

-This game includes some dancing mini-games with several songs to choose from.
-All the songs are cover versions.
-The cover versions were created by "Creative Sphere".
-The track list includes: